danlark1/hse_missing_cs_education/homework/git/merge-mergesort/README.md

 # Git Kata: Merge Mergesort
-In this kata you will be facing your first merge conflict!
+In this kata you will be facing your second merge conflict!
 There will be two different branches:

 * Mergesort-Impl